-As many of you may have heard, last spring the U.S. Government Accountability Office issued a study concluding that charter schools enroll a lower percentage of special education students than traditional public schools.
+In the spring of 2012 the U.S. Government Accountability Office issued a study concluding that charter schools enroll a lower percentage of special education students than traditional public schools.
 The latest is that the U.S. Department of Education Office of Civil Rights has deployed “several broad compliance reviews” to address enrollment as well as legal compliance in charter schools, and that some state legislatures have placed enrollment “targets” resembling quotas in charter schools to “fix” the enrollment problem.

 This GAO report has gotten a tremendous amount of attention over the last several months.
 Some of that attention no doubt is politically motivated to damage the charter school movement, but as a fierce school choice supporter and an attorney for parents of special needs children, I can say that the GAO report reflects a truth.
 For a variety of reasons which are detailed in the GAO report – not the least of which is the lack of funding parity in charter schools – charters are, in fact, serving a lower percentage of disabled kids than traditional public schools.